-- b) Permeable Paving This system allows rainwater to be directed into carparking bays whereby the rainwater can filter through gaps in the paving blocks and percolate into the subsoil or to swales.
-The area which can be drained is subject to the infiltration characteristics of the subsoil, (Reference Ground Investigation Report Appendix 9.2) which is established following ground investigation testing on site. - c) Tree Pits Tree pits will be located along the existing avenue to capture runoff for the existing hard standing area.
-It is proposed that the tree pits will be connected and act like an attenuation basin where the water can then be released slowly into the storm network. - d) Swales and pond It's proposed to allow storm water to be directed locally into swales when the permeable paving is overflowing to delay storm water from entering the main drainage network.
-As the swales overall can only accommodate relatively small surface areas across this site, the proposal cannot be used to drain the site as a whole, but will be installed to contribute to the overall 'SuDs' strategy. - e) Filter Strip An area of the existing road will have a filter strip located to the North to capture rod runoff for small rain fall events.
-This allows run-off from localised hardstanding areas to be filtered and trap silt prior to entering the storm network. - f) Attenuation Tanks As noted above, for extreme storm events, a dedicated system to contain the storm water flows generated during a 1-in-100-year storm, increased by 20% for climate change are required by DLRCC.
-It is proposed to use underground storage tanks in three locations for this purpose see Drg.
-No. W3683-DR-1018 prepared by ByrneLooby Consulting Engineers. - g) Low Water Usage Appliances It is also worth highlighting that low water usage appliances should also be utilised to aid in the reduction of water usage on the development.

-With the above SUDs provisions, it meant that oil separators are not required prior to final disposal of storm water from the development drainage network into the Stradbrook Stream (at two locations).
+- a.
+Green/Blue-roof this allows the roof areas of the proposed apartments to use a filter layer to direct rainfall events into a storage layer below. - b.
+Permeable Paving this system allows rainwater to be directed into car parking bays whereby the rainwater can filter through gaps in the paving blocks and percolate into the subsoil or to swales. - c.
+Tree Pits tree pits will be located along the existing avenue to capture runoff for the existing hard standing area. - d.
+Swales it is proposed to allow storm water to be directed locally into swales when the permeable paving is overflowing to delay storm water from entering the main drainage network. - e.
+Attenuation Tanks as noted above, for extreme storm events, a dedicated system to contain the storm water flows generated during a 1-in-100-year storm, increased by 20% for climate change are required by DLR.
+It is proposed to use underground storage tanks in three locations for this purpose. - f.
+Low Water Usage Appliances low water usage appliances should also be utilised to aid in the reduction of water usage on the development. - g.
+Oil Separator prior to final disposal of storm water from the development drainage network into the Stradbrook Stream (at two locations), the effluent will pass through an oil separator to remove any hydrocarbons which may have entered the network from car parking areas